Exploiting symmetry in network analysis: Results

 where $n_i$, respectively $n_j$, is the size of the orbit containing $v_i$, respectively $v_j$ (note that these orbit sizes can be obtained as the row sums of the characteristic matrix $S$).
 Then one can show (Methods, Theorem \ref{thm:avgcomp}) that

 where we call a pair of vertices \emph{external} if they belong to two different symmetric motifs, and \emph{internal} otherwise, and $v_i\in\Delta_1$ and $v_1\in\Delta_l$ are orbits.
 Hence, if we are not interested in the exact internal connectivity (inside a symmetric motif), or it can be recovered easily by other means (e.g.~one motif at a time), we can use this simple method to eliminate all the symmetry-induced redundancies on an arbitrary network measure encoded as a matrix $A$.
 We have included simple \emph{average symmetry compression} and \emph{decompression} algorithms (Algs.~\ref{alg:avgcompression}, \ref{alg:avgdecompression}), where $A_\text{avg}$ is the matrix with entries $\overline{a}_{ij}$.
+The original $n_{\mathcal G}\times n_{\mathcal G}$ matrix $A$ is stored using the $n_{\mathcal Q} \times n_{\mathcal Q}$ quotient matrix $B$ plus a very sparse ($n$ non-zero elements) characteristic matrix $S$.

 The vast majority of edges in the network representation of a network measure are external (at least 99.999\% for a full measure in our test networks, see $int_f$ in Table \ref{Table1}), and hence the information loss by using $A_\text{avg}$ instead of $A$ is minimal.
 We can nevertheless enforce \emph{lossless compression}, by storing the intra-motif connectivity separately.
 Indeed, we can exploit the fact that most symmetric motifs in empirical networks are basic, and hence each orbit, or pair of orbits, is uniquely determined by two parameters (Fig.~\ref{fig:uniform}).
 If we disregard the symmetries generated at non-basic symmetric motifs, the corresponding quotient, called \emph{basic quotient}, written $\mathcal{Q}_\text{basic}$, leaves non-basic motifs unchanged and retains most of the symmetry in a typical real-world network.
 By annotating this quotient, we can recover the original network representation of the network measure exactly.
 We have implemented lossless compression and decompression algorithms (Methods, Algs.~\ref{alg:llcompression} and \ref{alg:lldecompression}), and evaluated them in our test networks (Fig.~\ref{fig:compression}).